 A Special Note on Air Travel in Southeast Asia

-Due to lack of efficient rail and highway systems, we generally travel by air from city to city even for short distances – Bagan to Mandalay is a perfect example.
+Due to the lack of efficient rail and highway systems in Southeast Asia, we generally travel by air from city to city even for short distances – Bagan to Mandalay is a perfect example.
 Because the aircraft are small, standard-sized hard case carry-ons won’t fit into the tiny overhead bins.
-We strongly recommend that you bring a small or medium-sized backpack for carry-on.